 Initially 150 "raw" draft actions were created by charter signatories to address the 18 key issues.
 The signatories then volunteered to rank the actions per agreed upon criteria, followed by all partners being given the opportunity to comment on priority rankings.
 Any redundancies across actions were eliminated, and language associated with each action was refined.
-The set of tables in this plan represents all of the high priority actions identified by charter signatories.
+The set of tables in this plan represent all of the high priority actions identified by charter signatories.
+Tier 2 and Tier 3 strategies, which were not incorporated, can be reviewed on the Partnership website on the Water Action Plan page.